chipsalliance/rocket-chip/README_TRAVIS.md

 # Travis Notes for Administrators

 Administrators: Are PRs taking > 1 hr to run through Travis?
-If you look at the Travis logs is it building `rocket-tools`?
+If you look at the Travis logs is it building `rocket-tools` or `verilator`?

 This is because someone committed a PR to `master` which bumped `riscv-tools` and/or `verilator` and the master cache needs to be updated.